Eliza Coupe

-Eliza Coupe (/'kuːp/) is an American actress, comedian and model, known for playing Jane Kerkovich-Williams in the ABC comedy series Happy Endings, Denise "Jo" Mahoney in the final two seasons of the medical comedy-drama Scrubs, her starring role as Tiger on the Hulu comedy series Future Man, and her recurring role as Hannah Wyland in Quantico.
+Eliza Coupe (/'kuːp/) is an American actress, comedian and model, known for playing Jane Kerkovich-Williams in the ABC comedy series Happy Endings, Denise "Jo" Mahoney in the eighth and ninth seasons of the medical comedy-drama Scrubs, her starring role as Tiger on the Hulu comedy series Future Man, and her recurring role as Hannah Wyland in Quantico.
 She starred in the Fox comedy Pivoting in 2022.
 Most recently, she had supporting roles in the Netflix series Murderville and the CBS legal drama So Help Me Todd.

 Early life

 Coupe was born and raised in Plymouth, New Hampshire to Ernest and Kathryn.
 She has two brothers, Sam and Thom.
 She attended Plymouth Regional High School in her hometown and graduated in 1999.
 She is of French, English and Scottish heritage.

 Coupe was active in her high school's theatre program.
 Her roles included Bonnie in Anything Goes and a Mundy sister in Dancing at Lughnasa.
 She graduated from California Institute of the Arts (CalArts) in 2006.